-- 6.1 Victimisation is subjecting a person to a detriment because they have, in good faith, complained (whether formally or otherwise) that someone has been bullying or harassing them or someone else, or supported someone to make a complaint or given evidence in relation to a complaint. - 6.2 This would include isolating someone because they have made a complaint or giving them a heavier or more difficult workload. - 6.3 Provided that you act in good faith, i.e. you genuinely believe that what you are saying is true, you have a right not to be victimised for making a complaint or doing anything in relation to a complaint of bullying or harassment and the council will take appropriate action to deal with any alleged victimisation, which may include disciplinary action against anyone found to have victimised you. - 6.4 Making a complaint that you know to be untrue, or giving evidence that you know to be untrue, may lead to disciplinary action being taken against you.
+- 6.1 Victimisation is subjecting a person to a detriment because they have, in good faith, complained (whether formally or otherwise) that someone has been bullying or harassing them or someone else, or supported someone to make a complaint or given evidence in relation to a complaint. - 6.2 This would include isolating someone because they have made a complaint or giving them a heavier or more difficult workload. - 6.3 Provided that colleagues act in good faith, they have a right not to be victimised for making a complaint or doing anything in relation to a complaint of bullying or harassment.
+The Council will take appropriate action to deal with any alleged victimisation. - 6.4 Making a complaint that is known to be untrue, or giving false evidence, will lead to disciplinary action.